ccchase7/startup/README.md

                     res.status(500).send({ type: err.name, message: err.message });
                 });
         - cookie-parser is a package that makes it easy to use cookies.

+Data Services:
+    - MongoDB is a NoSQL (it dowsn't rely on relational database paradigms) database that us useful for JSON objects
+    - Queries look something like "db.category.find(attributes);"
+    1. npm install mongodb (in shell)
+    2. Create an instance of the MongoClient class
+        - const { MongoClient } = require('mongodb') # defines the MongoClient class.
+It needs several parameters.
+        - const userName = 'username';
+        - const password = 'password';
+        - const hostname = 'hostname';
+        * const uri = \`mongodb+srv://${userName}:${password}@${hostname}`;
+        - const client = new MongoClient(uri); #creates an instance of the MongoClient class.
+    3. From the client object, you can get a database object, and from there you can get a collection object.
+        - Collection object lets you insert and ask for documents in the database.
+        - To add an object, just call .insertOne(object); on the collection object. (inserting a javascript object)
+        - To retreive an object use ".find()" (it's asynchronous)
+            - const cursor = collection.find();
+            - const rentals = await cursor.toArray();

 </details>
 <details markdown="1"><summary>Notes From Simon</summary>
 Simon: